VirgilSecurity/virgil-sdk-x/docs/swift/get-started/perfect-forward-secrecy.md

 ### Generate Keys and Create Virgil Card
 To generate a new Key Pair, use Virgil SDK on the client side.
 Then create user's Virgil Card with recently generated Virgil Key.
 All keys are generated and stored on the client side.

 In this example, we pass on the username and password, which we lock in their private encryption key.
 Each Virgil Card is signed by user's Virgil Key.
-This guarantees Virgil Card's content integrity over its life cycle.
+This guarantees Virgil Card content integrity over its life cycle.

 ```swift
 // generate a new Virgil Key